 The little green buds on trees are back and women are starting to flash a little flesh.
-If you’re wondering how New York City—and those other parts of the state—is celebrating springtime, take a gander at these 26 activities and events, ranging from cook-offs and rooftop films to tulip festivals, an Earth Day bar bash, and eco-friendly kites in flight.
+If you’re wondering how to get “offManhattan” to celebrate springtime, take a gander at these 26 activities and events, ranging from cook-offs and rooftop films to tulip festivals, an Earth Day bash, and eco-friendly kites in flight.

-Starting in April, Edible Magazines will throw a trio of food events featuring cocktails, Long Island wine, and regional beers in Gowanus and Dumbo.
+Starting in April, Edible Magazines will throw a series of chef events featuring cocktails, local wine, and a menu inspired by the tastes of Spain.

 Chelsea | Park your bike on the west side of town and reward yourself with a little seafood, beer, and ping pong at the city’s favorite lightship, the Frying Pan, which will be open “on days in April predicted to be over 70 degrees” and then from May 1 until October 1.